Asking Alexandria: Where Do We Go from Here? and Bruce's departure (2023–present)

 On 29 April 2023, Asking Alexandria released a video teaser for their new song "Dark Void", available on 12 May.
 On that day, the band officially unveiled the single and its corresponding music video.
 On 12 June, they revealed the title for their upcoming eighth studio album would be Where Do We Go from Here?.

 On 16 June, the band premiered two singles "Psycho" and "Bad Blood" along with an accompanying music video for "Psycho".
 On 7 July, they officially announced the album would be released on 25 August 2023 while also publishing the album cover and the track list.
 The music video for "Let Go" was released 25 August 2023, coinciding with the album release.

 On 19 January 2024, Ben Bruce announced on Instagram that he was stepping away from Asking Alexandria to spend more time with his family.
-With Bruce's departure, no original members of the band remained.

 On 16 August, it was announced the band would be supporting Falling in Reverse on select UK dates of their European tour.
 However, those shows were cancelled as UK immigration laws regarding prior criminal convictions have prevented Falling in Reverse vocalist Ronnie Radke from setting foot in the country.

-Artistry
+The band performed at the Sonic Temple music festival in Columbus, Ohio in May 2025.
+On 28 August 2025, drummer James Cassells began playing with the American rock band, Breaking Benjamin.

-Musical style and classification
+Musical style

 The band's music has mostly been described as metalcore, hard rock, heavy metal, post-hardcore, and screamo.
 Their early work has been described as electronicore.
-Their first two Sumerian albums, 2009's Stand Up and Scream and 2011's Reckless & Relentless, are both generally considered to be metalcore albums, while their third album, 2013's From Death to Destiny, is influenced by heavy metal and rock bands while maintaining Asking Alexandria's signature metalcore sound on certain tracks.
+Their first two Sumerian albums, 2009's Stand Up and Scream and 2011's Reckless & Relentless, are both generally considered to be metalcore albums, while their fourth album, 2013's From Death to Destiny, is influenced by heavy metal and rock bands while maintaining Asking Alexandria's signature metalcore sound on certain tracks.
 Guitarist Ben Bruce has stated that they do not like writing music that sounds the same from album to album, which is why their musical style has changed over time.

-Lyrical themes
+Lyrical style

-Ben Bruce has expressed his view that the band's lyrical style prior Reckless & Relentless was juvenile.
-According to him, the band eventually strove to rely less on profanity in its lyrics on later releases in favour of lyrics that the band considered to be more meaningful.
-He stated that From Death to Destiny abandoned the focus on subjects such as recreational drug use and casual sex that were present on previous releases to achieve this.
+Ben Bruce has expressed the feeling that the band's lyrical style before Reckless & Relentless was immature.
+According to Bruce, the band wanted to move on from yelling out lyrics like "fuck" and "you stupid fucking whore" to a more mature style with more meaning.
+He stated that From Death to Destiny is lyrically their most mature album, no longer focusing on subjects such as drugs and women, and much more meaningful than their older lyrics.
 Danny Worsnop has claimed that the band's lyrics are never written before entering the studio and are always improvised during the recording of an album.